monarch-initiative/mondo/_pages/faq.md

 ### Am I allowed to change the content in Mondo?

 Mondo is a community-driven project and we welcome your feedback and suggested changes.
-We request that all proposed changed be suggested on [GitHub issue tracker](https://github.com/monarch-initiative/mondo), so they can be seen and discussed by the Mondo community.
+We request that all proposed changed be suggested on the [GitHub issue tracker](https://github.com/monarch-initiative/mondo), so they can be seen and discussed by the Mondo community.
 Note, you will need sign up for a free GitHub account, if you do not already have one.

 ### How can I collaborate with Mondo?

 We welcome the participation of interested colleagues.
-We anticipate that the structure of Mondo will continue to be refined and completed for some time to come.
+The structure of Mondo will continue to be refined and completed for some time to come.
 Groups or persons with expert knowledge in a particular domain of disease(s) are invited to contribute their knowledge on a collaborative basis.
 See issues that need input from medical experts [here](https://github.com/monarch-initiative/mondo/labels/medical%20input%20needed).
 Please contact us to discuss details.

 Join the Mondo users group [here](https://groups.google.com/forum/#!forum/mondo-users). {% comment %} add more content here, see HPO:  {% endcomment %}